 If you’re looking to de-stress during the holidays, yoga could be the perfect exercise to do just that.

-Doing yoga exercises is associated with both physical and mental wellness.
+Doing exercises is associated with mental wellness and physical health.
 Practicing yoga can help you relax and regain energy during your vacation.

 9. Sign-up for a holiday fun run or marathon

 Holiday races are a good way to make your holiday exciting.
 You get to meet new people and reconnect with old friends and neighbors while burning calories around your hometown.

 Furthermore, fun runs usually support advocacies for your community, making your running more fruitful and enjoyable.

 And if you are feeling a bit competitive, you can opt to challenge a marathon where you will have to work out to prepare yourself days before the event.